arktypeio/arktype/pkgs/model/README.md

 ## API

 Detailed API docs are coming soon!
 For now, check out the examples from this README and use the type hints you get to learn how you can customize your models and spaces.
-If you have any questions, don't hesitate to reach out on the [dedicated Discord channel](https://discord.gg/WSNF3Kc4xh)!
+If you have any questions, don't hesitate to reach out on <a href="https://discord.gg/WSNF3Kc4xh" target="_blank">our Discord channel</a>!

 ## Contributing